-I’ve been on the road with one of my sons for about a week now (which is why I can’t see well enough to write this letter.
-It will clear up once I take my pills and get ready for the day,
+I’ve been on the road with one of my sons for about a week now (which is why I can’t see well enough to write this letter) – it will clear up once I talk my pills and get ready for the day.

 Anyway, my son blessed me by taking me to Rhode Island; one of the two remaining States which I’d not visited; Hawaii now being the remaining State and one my wife and I hope to visit in the next couple of months.